celyk/video-stabilize/README.md

 [WIP]
 This is a project for stabilizing video using OpenCV.
 I'm motivated by my own videos recorded from 2017-present that are high quality, but shaky as I never owned a gimbal.

 Digital video stabilization can be achieved for free in Davinci Resolve with the click of a button, but I find that it doesn't quite suite my needs.
+If I make it that far, I will consider creating a plugin for Davinci.

 Requirements:
 - Stabilization without cropping/zooming in